-The 1952-built semi-detached house of Esther Gibbon, daughter Linda Gilmore and their family was chosen to be replicated in our 1950s Town after more than 7,000 people took part in our “Nominate Your House” vote.
+The 1952-built semi-detached house of Esther Gibbon, daughter Linda Gilmore and their family is to be replicated in our 1950s Town after more than 7,000 people took part in our “Nominate Your House” vote.

-The house, in Red House, Sunderland, was picked in a public vote from nine finalists from across the North East.
+The house, in Red House, Sunderland, was picked from nine North East finalists.
 The nominated houses had to be built in the 1950s as social housing.

 Esther and her family were delighted their home was chosen and we’re working with them and the Red House community to explore life in the 1950s.

 We plan to replicate shops from Bow Street, Middlesbrough; Darras Drive, North Shields and Blackhall Rocks.

 Post-Second World War prefabricated houses from Coltspool, Kibblesworth in Gateshead were collected by Beamish in 2012.
 The homes, due for demolition, were offered by Gateshead Housing Company.